No wonder Flipkart is bleeding. Just look at these ridiculous salaries

 |1.69

 “We do not discuss specifics of employee remuneration as these are confidential but Amazon India remains committed to offering its employees competitive, market-benchmarked salaries with a challenging career path and fulfilling work environment,” an Amazon India spokesperson told Quartz.
-Flipkart did not respond to an email query.

 In fiscal 2016, Amazon’s losses and revenue in India more than doubled to Rs3,572 crore and Rs2,275 crore, respectively.

-Note: Update: Hours after the post was published, Flipkart responded to our query saying, “The remuneration figures cited include a significant portion of liquidated ESOPs that had been accumulated over the years… The law does not require liquidation of ESOP details to be separately stated and the (RoC) filings have been made by disclosing all the particulars mandated by the law.”
-Correction: Earlier, the story had erroneously mentioned that Amod Malviya is 25 years old.
-He is 35.